French destroyer Tigre: Construction and career

 Tigre, named after the eponymous feline, was ordered on 26 February 1923 from Ateliers et Chantiers de Bretagne.
 She was laid down at their Nantes shipyard on 18 September, launched on 2 August 1924, completed on 1 February 1926 and entered service six days later.
 Completion was delayed by problems with her propulsion machinery and late deliveries by sub-contractors.
 The ship was assigned to the 1st Large Destroyer Division (1ère division de contre-torpeilleurs) (DCT) of the Mediterranean Squadron (renamed 5th Light Division (Division légère) (DL) of the First Squadron (1ère Escadre) on 1 February 1927) based at Toulon upon completion, together with her sister ships Panthère and Chacal.
 A few days after her arrival at Toulon, Tigre was on display during the Nice Carnival.
-On 27 April 1927, the ship participated in a naval review by Gaston Doumergue, President of France, off Marseilles.
+On 27 April 1927, the ship participated in a naval review by Gaston Doumergue, President of France, off Marseille.
 The following month, she was one of the ships that escorted Doumergue across the English Channel during his state visit to Britain in May–June 1927.
 Tigre was also present when he next reviewed the fleet on 3 July 1928 off Le Havre.
 On 9 October 1928, Tigre got underway from Toulon with Chacal and Panthère to search for the missing submarine Ondine.

 Tigre and Chacal escorted the light cruiser Primauguet to French West Africa between 13 January and 10 April 1931 and the four depth charge throwers were removed in 1932.
 The ship was assigned to the 9th DL of the Torpedo Training School (Ecole d'application du lancement à la mer) at Toulon on 1 October 1932.
 About two years later, the 75-millimeter guns were replaced by four twin mounts for 13.2 mm anti-aircraft machineguns.
 When the war started in September 1939, Tigre was still assigned to the 4th DCT with her sisters Panthère and Lynx.
 She was assigned to the Western Command (Forces maritimes de l'Ouest) for convoy escort duties from October to May 1940 where she guarded convoys traveling between Gibraltar and Brest as well as Casablanca, French Morocco, and Le Verdon-sur-Mer.
 In November, the ship had a British Type 123 ASDIC installed; in addition two depth-charge throwers were reinstalled, No. 3 gun removed, and her depth charge stowage reduced to a dozen 200 kg and eight 100 kg depth charges to improve her stability.
 The ship managed to escape the harbor during the British attack on Mers-el-Kébir on 3 July and briefly engaged the destroyer HMS Wrestler, together with her sister Lynx.
 The sisters then depth charged the submarine HMS Proteus as the French ships headed for Toulon, where they arrived the following day.
 As the oldest contre-torpilleurs in service, Tigre and her sisters were reduced to reserve and stripped of their light anti-aircraft armament.